Prince Sixtus of Bourbon-Parma: Later life

-On 12 November 1919, Prince Sixtus of Bourbon-Parma was married to Hedwige de la Rochefoucauld (1896–1986), the daughter of Armand de La Rochefoucauld, Duke de Doudeauville, Duke de Bisaccia (1870–1963) and his wife, Princess Louise Radziwill (1877–1942).
-Hedwige's younger sister, Marie de La Rochefoucauld, married Henri-Antoine-Marie de Noailles, the 11th Prince de Poix.
-The marriage lacked the authorization of Sixtus's elder half-brother, Elias, Duke of Parma, and was considered non-dynastic until 1959, at which time Elias's son, Robert Hugo, Duke of Parma, inheriting his father's position as head of the family, recognized the marriages of his uncles Sixtus and Xavier.
+On 12 November 1919, Prince Sixtus of Bourbon-Parma was married to Hedwige de la Rochefoucauld, the daughter of Armand de La Rochefoucauld, Duke de Doudeauville, Duke de Bisaccia and his wife, Princess Louise Radziwill.
 Together, they had one daughter: Princess Isabella (1922–2015) who married a distant cousin Count Roger de la Rochefoucauld on 23 June 1943.
 They divorced in 1966.
-They had five sons and six grandchildren.
+She had five sons and six grandchildren.
+Hedwige's younger sister, Marie de La Rochefoucauld, married Henri-Antoine-Marie de Noailles, the 11th Prince de Poix.
+The marriage lacked the authorization of Sixtus's elder half-brother, Elias, Duke of Parma, and was considered non-dynastic.

 The peace Treaty of Saint-Germain, gave France the right to confiscate permanently the property of those who had fought in enemy armies during the war.
 As Sixtus's half-brother, Elias, had served in the Austrian army, the French government expropriated Chambord castle, owned by the Bourbons of Parma.
 Because Prince Sixtus and his brother Xavier had fought with the Allied side, they took their brother Elias to court demanding a greater share of the family inheritance.
 They claimed that the former legal agreement was contrary to French law.
 In 1925, a French court upheld Sixtus and Xavier's claim, but the appeals court overturned the verdict in 1928.
 The French Court of Cassation upheld it in 1932.
 The brothers were given an equal share of the estate.
 However, Chambord was never returned by the French government, which paid compensation to Elias.

 Married to a French aristocrat, Prince Sixtus settled in France.
-In the following years he made several exploratory expeditions to Africa, wrote a number of books (including a biography of his great-great grandmother Maria Luisa of Spain, Duchess of Lucca) and treatises.
+In the following years he made several exploratory expeditions to Africa, wrote a number of books (including a biography of his great-great-grandmother Maria Luisa of Spain, Duchess of Lucca) and treatises.
 He died on 14 March 1934, in Paris from blood poisoning, which he contracted in May 1932 in the Sahara Desert during his last expeditions.